leapcode/leap_web/INSTALL.md

 ## Running ##

-Run '''rails server''' or whatever rack server you prefer.
+Run `rails server` or whatever rack server you prefer.